davidjwalling/os/README.md

 - Virtual machine installations may select this adapter type in the network configuration of the VM.
 - Configure this VM network adapter using bridged networking to access the host system's network.

-Copyright 2010-2021 David J. Walling.
+Copyright &copy; 2010 David J. Walling.
 All rights reserved.
 david@davidjwalling.com